 LIN3, LIN4, LIN5, LIN6 & LIN7 ARE CURRENTLY CERTIFIED SUSTAINABLE THROUGH THE MARINE STEWARDSHIP COUNCIL FISHERIES STANDARD.
-TO VIEW THE SUPPORTING DOCUMENTS FOR THE MSC ASSESSMENT OF NEW ZEALAND LING FISHERIES, CLICK HERE.
+TO VIEW THE SUPPORTING DOCUMENTS FOR THE MSC RE-ASSESSMENT OF THE NEW ZEALAND LING LONGLINE FISHERIES CLICK HERE AND FOR THE LING TRAWL FISHERIES CLICK HERE.”

 Ling is a primeval looking fish harvested by trawl and longline by both the inshore (from New Zealand’s coastline out to 12 nautical miles) and deepwater (from 12 to 200 nautical miles) fleet – mainly from New Zealand’s southern and sub-Antarctic waters.
 The ling fisheries overlap with the hoki and hake fisheries.
 As such, they are often considered and managed as a ‘complex’ due to the influence they have on each other and the additive effects that may result.